dduyg/55/posts/summer-nights-images.md

 # githuburl: -
 projectcheck: true
 # summary of max.
 165 characters <meta name="description>
-summary: Unveiling patterns from images captured during summer family vacations.
+summary: Unveiling patterns from images captured during summer times.
 ---

 In this project, I want to use data to